 Compliance with codes.
 The home occupation must satisfy the requirements of all technical codes adopted by the city (Bellevue City Code Title 23), including building, electrical, fire and plumbing code requirements.

 Plat Restrictions.
 Some properties have restrictions placed upon them when subdivided and recorded.
 These restrictions may determine the permissibility and/or type of home occupation allowed in a particular residence.

 Notices of application and decision for a home occupation permit are noticed publicly and displayed on the City of Bellevue’s website.

-They are mailed to all property owners within 500 feet of the subject property; to state, tribal, and federal government agencies; and to other parties who have requested public notices.
+Notices are mailed to all property owners within 500 feet of the subject property; to state, tribal and federal government agencies; and to other parties who have requested public notices.